November 03, 2020

-We also encourage all of our drivers and riders to follow the tips from the World Health Organization (WHO), such as:
+We also used it as an opportunity to remind them of the latest practical tips from the World Health Organization (WHO), such as:

 This is good advice for all of us, so please ensure you’re doing all you can to prevent the spread.

 In addition to this advice, we have been handing out hand-sanitiser to our Drivers.